joezid/joezid.github.io/_posts/2021-1-8-Manual Unpacking 0x00.md

 **2- Number Of Imports:**

-Low number of imports can be an indicator of packing,But we can't be sure as maybe the malware author is using dynamic api resolving to resolve all the imports during the runtime.
+Low number of imports can be an indicator of packing,But we can't be sure as maybe the malware author is using dynamic import resolving to resolve all the imports during the runtime.

 `Unpacked Sample Imports`